Lou Conter: Pearl Harbor

 The USS Arizona returned to her base at Pearl Harbor on December 6, 1941.
 On the morning of December 7, Conter was on watch on the quarterdeck station between the third turret and main deck, when the ship was attacked by a squadron of Japanese torpedo planes and bombers at 8 am.
 About five minutes later, the Arizona was struck by a 1,760-pound (800 kg) bomb between the first and second turret, which ignited the ship's ammunition magazine.
 The following explosion blew off the ship's bow and lifted the battleship out of the water, knocking over Conter while killing and injuring many others.
 As the ship burned and started to sink, she was hit by more Japanese projectiles.
 Meanwhile, Conter was aiding wounded fellow sailors, keeping them from jumping in the burning oil covering the water's surface.
-When Conter was already knee deep in water, the captain gave the order to abandon ship and Conter took to the lifeboats.
+When Conter was already knee deep in water, the order to abandon ship was given and Conter took to the lifeboats.
 The Arizona sank in nine minutes, taking the lives of 1,177 of her crew.
 Her 334 surviving crew struggled to escape the burning ruins, of which Conter saved several by pulling them out of the water into his lifeboat before rowing to shore.
 Following the attack, Conter spent several weeks helping to put out fires and recovering the bodies of the fallen.

 The Arizonas forward magazines explode in a still from a film made during the Japanese attack.